adrian-evo/wdttc2/docs/levels.md

 In this case, when executing any of the "*Check in*", "*Check out*" or "*Custom*" tasks, your defined web applications will be opened instead, but obviously without credential filling.

-**xls_keywords.py**
+**XLS Keywords**

-If you are interested to open or edit an excel file instead of a web application on step 2, edit "APP_KEYWORDS" to use *xls_keywords.py*.
+If you are interested to open or edit an excel file, the default *cust_keywords.py*, contains a default implementation for this.
+Adjust the implementation as needed.
 Then open your *vault.json* file and edit the following:

 "MY_DATA":